addok/addok-csv/README.md

 # Addok plugin add CSV geocoding endpoints

 ## Install

     pip install addok-csv

 ## API

+**Warning: this plugin will not work when running `addok serve`, you need either gunicorn or uWSGI (see [falcon-multipart issue](https://github.com/yohanboniface/falcon-multipart/issues/1)).**

 This plugin adds the following endpoints: